Jointly invariant measures for the Kardar-Parisi-Zhang Equation: Introduction

 \subsubsection{Discontinuities of the Busemann process and one force--one solution principle}

 At this point it is reasonable to expect that discontinuities appear universally in the Busemann processes of 1+1 dimensional KPZ models on noncompact spaces.
 As evidence for this, a dense set of discontinuities has been established in discrete, semi-discrete and fully continuous settings, in both positive and zero temperature, and in the putative universal limit (DL).
-An overview of this recent development appears further below.
+An overview of this recent development appears later in this section.

 The \textit{one force--one solution principle} (1F1S) states that, for a given realization of the driving noise and a given value of the conserved quantity in a stochastically forced conservation law, there is a unique eternal solution that is measurable with respect to the history of the noise.
 That the failure of 1F1S is associated with the discontinuities of the Busemann process has now been observed in both discrete and continuous settings \cite{Bates-Fan-Seppalainen, janj-rass-19-1f1s, Janjigian-Rassoul-Seppalainen-19, Janj-Rass-Sepp-22}.